Art to Earth

 Sound recording and editing: Tewodros Kifle

-Place: Col. John C. Robinson American Center at National Archival and Library Agency in Addis Ababa Ethiopia.
+Place: Col. John C. Robinson American Center at National Archives and Library Agency in Addis Ababa, Ethiopia.

 Stop Motion Animation Lab